 Cliffs Natural Resources Inc (CLF) Stock Rating Upgraded by FBR & Co

-The brokerage currently has a $10.00 price objective on the mining company's stock, down from their prior price objective of $11.00.
-FBR & Co's target price suggests a potential upside of 51.52% from the company's previous close.
+The firm presently has a $10.00 price objective on the mining company's stock, down from their previous price objective of $11.00.
+FBR & Co's target price would indicate a potential upside of 51.52% from the company's previous close.

 Comments